FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Full Experiment Results

 \textbf{Forward: Tensorized is memory-bound despite high SM utilization.} Tensorized achieves 98\% SM utilization and 89\% occupancy—metrics that would typically indicate efficient GPU usage.
 However, 79\% of cycles are spent stalled on memory.
 The root cause is the $O(n^2)$ memory footprint: Tensorized transfers 98~GB through HBM, repeatedly reading and writing the $n \times n$ cost matrix across iterations.
 High SM utilization here is misleading, the SMs are active but stalled, waiting for data.

 \textbf{Forward: FlashSinkhorn and KeOps are compute-bound, but FlashSinkhorn is 3$\times$ more efficient.} Both online methods shift the bottleneck from memory to compute.
 However, FlashSinkhorn executes 2.3$\times$ fewer instructions (7B vs 16B) due to fused kernels that perform distance computation, log-sum-exp reduction, and potential updates in a single pass.
+Two further counters (\Cref{tab:ncu_per_kernel}) account for the remaining gap: FlashSinkhorn issues $6.6\times$ fewer kernel launches (130 vs.\ 854), avoiding dispatch overhead and intermediate global-memory traffic between KeOps's 96 \texttt{GpuConv1D} reductions and 758 elementwise auxiliaries, and routes $2.9\times$ more compute through the tensor pipeline (10.1\,M vs.\ 3.5\,M tensor-pipe instructions) by rewriting the squared-Euclidean interaction as tiled \texttt{tl.dot} dot products instead of CUDA-core elementwise operations.
+The counters are complementary rather than multiplicative --- instruction count reflects total work, SM utilization and tensor-pipe activity reflect compute efficiency, and launch count reflects fragmentation --- jointly explaining the $15.3\times$ KeOps gap.

 \textbf{Forward: FlashSinkhorn trades occupancy for fusion.} FlashSinkhorn uses 255 registers per thread—the GPU maximum—enabling complex fused operations within a single kernel launch.
 This limits occupancy to 11\% (vs Tensorized's 89\%), but the reduced memory traffic more than compensates.
 FlashSinkhorn transfers only 0.08~GB through HBM, a \textbf{1225$\times$ reduction} versus Tensorized, by streaming intermediate results through 53~GB of shared memory.
 Memory stalls drop from 79\% to just 3\%.
 Streaming methods show zero HBM write because the $O(nd)$ working set fits entirely in L2 cache, whereas Tensorized must write 39GB to materialize the cost matrix.